pollyweb-org/pollyweb-docs/4 ⚙️ Solution/30 🫥 Agents/03 🧚 Curators/01 🧚🫥 Curator agent.md

 1. **How do curators protect users?**

     Curators 🧚 protect users by filtering out from the available options given by [Hosts 🤗](<../../20 🧑‍🦰 UI/23 💬 Chats/03 🤗🎭 Host role.md>) instead of sharing details about the user - e.g.:
-    - chose meet for dinner, instead of disclosing an allergy to shrimp;
+    - chose meat for dinner, instead of disclosing an allergy to shrimp;
     - chose a back seat at a show, instead of disclosing a maximum budget.

     ---